 In this article the Samoan village of Sa’anapu is under threat from tsunamis, cyclones, and rising sea levels.
 To protect their village, the Council of Matai are working with an architect and scientist from New Zealand.
 Together, they’re drawing on cultural, scientific, and technological knowledge to build a safer future for Sa’anapu.

-You can find a PDF version of the teaching notes here: “Building for the future”, Connected, level 3, January 2018
+You can find the story and the teaching notes here: “Building for the future”, Connected, level 3, January 2018

 Other useful resources

 Building standards do exist in Tonga however they are rarely enforced.

 In Ghana a home is built from rammed earth.
 The plastic sachets used to distribute clean water in the region were woven by school children to create louvres fitted to windows.